AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/mark-item-done-in-home.md

 ![Done button](assets/Done.png)

-To understand which status is associated with the Done button, check the Team Settings of your Home Team for the Done Button section, as described in [Edit team settings](../../../people-teams-and-groups/create-and-manage-teams/edit-team-settings.md).
+To understand which status is associated with the Done button, check the Team Settings of your Home Team for the [!UICONTROL Done Button] section, as described in [Edit team settings](../../../people-teams-and-groups/create-and-manage-teams/edit-team-settings.md).

-If you are not assigned to a Home Team, the default status is chosen when clicking Done, as described above in [Understand the options of the Done button](#understand-the-options-of-the-done-button).
+If you are not assigned to a Home Team, the default status is chosen when clicking [!UICONTROL Done], as described above in [[!UICONTROL Understand the options of the Done] button](#understand-the-options-of-the-done-button).

 ### Done button associated with multiple statuses {#done-button-associated-with-multiple-statuses}